 We believe this is best done in pairs.
-Trying pairs of different craft chocolates together.
-Discussing and sharing impressions with friends and partners.
-And via pairings with other products to reveal unexpected differences.
+Try pairs of different craft chocolate bars together.
+Discuss and share impressions with friends and partners.
+Pairing craft chocolate with other products can reveal unexpected differences.

-See WHAT we think works when pairing craft chocolate and wine before suggesting some of the reasons WHY.
+Read on for WHAT we think works when pairing craft chocolate and wine; before we suggest some of the reasons WHY.

 Traditionally, dark chocolate has always been paired with the likes of vintage port.
-And this definitely works (see here for a pairing we have for such aficionados).
+We know this definitely works (see here for a pairing we have for such aficionados).

 But dark chocolate also works extremely well with many other red wines.
-And indeed, dark chocolate works well with many other spirits and drinks — everything from beer to whisky to rum to sake (which works BRILLIANTLY with milk chocolate).
+And indeed, dark chocolate works well with many other spirits and drinks.
+Everything from beer to whisky to rum to sake, the latter works brilliantly with milk chocolate.

 What doesn’t seem to work as well is dark (or milk) craft chocolate with white wines.
 Occasionally some pairings work — in particular at the “sweeter” and floral end of the spectrum.
-For example, dark milks can work brilliantly with the likes of PX Sherry (See here).
-But as a general rule it’s hard to match chardonnay, sauvignon blancs and many other white wine grapes with craft chocolate.
+For example, dark milks can work brilliantly with the likes of PX Sherry (see here).
+But as a general rule, it’s hard to match white wine grapes with craft chocolate.

 A classic pairing that works by counteracting these tannins and their “drying” of our mouth is meat and red wine.
 The proteins from the meat reinvigorate the dryness and astringency in your mouth that results from drinking a tannic red wine.
 And it’s tempting to see the same mechanic at work with Mexican moles and dark chocolate.

-The best way to demonstrate this is a trick we were taught by Professor Barry Smith, which we now try to incorporate into all our Virtual Tastings.
-Take a piece of 100% chocolate and try it before and after you’ve chewed a (bitter and astringent) roasted coffee bean.
-For most of us the difference is dramatic.
-Suddenly, we can detect the flavours in the 100% chocolate – whereas before then the primary sensations were bitterness and astringency.
+The best way to demonstrate this is a trick we were taught by Professor Barry Smith.
+We now try to incorporate it into all our Virtual Tastings.
+Take a piece of 100% cocoa and try it before and after you’ve chewed a (bitter and astringent) roasted coffee bean.
+For most of us, the difference is dramatic.
+Suddenly, after trying the coffee bean, we can detect the flavours in the 100% cocoa.
+This directly contrasts the primary sensations which were bitterness and astringency.

-The power of these “tannin” pairings may also explain why more tannic wines (shiraz, amarone, bordeaux, etc.) pair more effectively with chocolate than red wines that have fewer tannins, like pinot noir / Burgundy and white wine overall.
+The power of these “tannin” pairings may also explain why more tannic wines (shiraz, amarone, bordeaux, etc.) pair more effectively with chocolate than red wines that have fewer tannins.
+Here, an example would include pinot noir.

-But the reason white wine and chocolate is harder to pair is also more basic.
-It’s about one of the essentials of flavour partnering — bringing out similarities and avoiding clashes.
+But the reason white wine and chocolate are harder to pair is also more basic.
+It’s about one of the essentials of flavour partnering: bringing out similarities and avoiding clashes.

 With the caveat that we are making HUGE generalisations about the wine grapes and cocoa types listed below, here are a few suggestions